ChristinaLK/reproducible-research/hw02/README.md

 	* `-d` and name will extract to named directory.
 Can go before/after zipped file.
 	* http://linux.about.com/od/commands/l/blcmdl1_unzip.htm

+Running the included `download_names.sh` script will download and unzip a file of baby names into a `names/` directory.

 ###Analyzing Files

 * To count the number of `.txt` files in the `names/` directory, I used `ls` to list directory contents, and then piped it to `wc` to count the number of lines: